Slavery at American colleges and universities: 1838 Jesuit slave sale

+The Jesuits has a documented history at Georgetown of callousness toward enslaved persons.
 In 1821, Georgetown's procurator objected to the food served to the enslaved peoples who were on campus as being too expensive and generous.
 He wrote that the slave rations were “carried there in abundance” and called for more austere food provisions.

-Contemporary response
+21st century response

-National revelations of this connection were reported in a 2016 article in The New York Times.
+National revelations of this connection were reported in a 2016 article in The New York Times by Rachel L. Swarns.
 In response to the revelations, Georgetown University held a service called the "Liturgy of Remembrance, Contrition and Hope."
 At the liturgy, Fr.
 Timothy Kesicki, the president of the Jesuit Conference of Canada and the United States, said, “Those 272 souls...received the same sacraments, read from the same scriptures, prayed the same prayers, sang the same hymns, and praised the same God—how did we, the Society of Jesus, fail to see us all as one body in Christ?
 We betrayed the very name of Jesus for whom our least Society is named.”

 Following broad publicity regarding the transaction, the university moved to rename two buildings that bore the names of Jesuits at Georgetown who had played significant roles in the 1838 sale, Thomas Mulledy and William McSherry.
 In November 2015, Mulledy Hall was renamed Freedom Hall and McSherry Hall was renamed Remembrance Hall as temporary measures while other names were being considered.
 In 2017, the two buildings were rededicated in the names of Isaac, the first slave listed in the 1838 sale document, and Anne Marie Becraft, a free woman of color who established a school in Georgetown for black girls.

 Hamilton College

 Hamilton College's alumni included several abolitionists and the school was among several New England colleges where abolitionist groups formed in the 1830s.
 The groups were inspired by William Lloyd Garrison's American Anti-Slavery Society.
 The New York State Legislature threatened to withhold funding, leading the college's president, Joseph Penny, to ban the group.

-While the college's namesake, Alexander Hamilton, was involved in the early emancipation movement there is recently uncovered evidence that he was a slave owner and also sold or leased some of his slaves.
+The college's namesake, Alexander Hamilton, grew up in the Caribbean and saw plantation slavery first-had there.
+His patron at King's College was a slave owner.
+Hamilton married into the prominent New York Schyler family, which owned slaves.
+He was generally opposed to slavery, but his writings did not prioritize it as an issue.
+He was involved in the early emancipation movement there is recently uncovered evidence that he was a slave owner and also sold or leased some of his slaves.

 Harvard University

-Slaves “served Harvard leaders" and "slave labor played a vital role in the unprecedented appreciation of wealth by New England merchants that laid the foundation of Harvard.”
-Furthermore, “Harvard students slept in beds and ate meals prepared by slaves, and many grew up to be prominent slave-holders and leaders in early America."